belak/go-resolve/README.md

 We work around this by checking that the function will be valid for injection at the time it's added.

+## How does it work?

+The actual concept behind ordering dependencies is fairly simple.
+Essentially, a dependency graph needs to be created, then you can just run a topological sort on the graph.
+The order of the nodes from that sort is the order items needs to be loaded in.

+When we add a function to a resolver, we generate a graph node which contains a list of all the types needed to run that function as well as which types are returned.
+Any error types are ignored until the function itself is run.

+After all nodes are added, simply call Resolve.
+This will determine the load order, load all plugins, and add any non-error return values to an Injector for use after plugins are loaded.
+If any function returns a non-nil error value, that will be returned as soon as it happens.

 ## Other stuff

 Be sure to check out [go-plugin](https://github.com/belak/go-plugin),